ortiza5/modding-vivaldi/community/sharing.md

 Once you've created a mod that you're proud of, the next step is to share it.
 Sharing will be a big help to other people.
 You can also get feedback and help from the community.
-But it may also mean you have to respond to bugs in your code and help other people use your code.
+But it will also mean you have to respond to bugs in your code and help other people use your code.

 ## Managing and Sharing Mods using Git